 Bringing a large-scale project to life in AR

-The centerpiece of the effort is the ARport app (App Store or Google Play), an augmented reality trivia scavenger hunt to uncover all the ways MIA is saving energy and water, while picking up helpful tips for home.
+The centerpiece of the effort is the ARport app, (available on the App Store or Google Play) an augmented reality trivia scavenger hunt to uncover all the ways MIA is saving energy and water, while picking up helpful tips for home.
 This is the first time an AR app has been used to promote an infrastructure project of this scale directly to consumers.

 To keep the app relevant and engaging throughout the multi-year project, Starmark created a roadmap and release schedule to roll out new content, new augmented-reality games and experience improvements, while staying Agile and responding to user trends and requests from the community.